reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-calcite-hcl.rst

 calculations with both equilibrium- and kinetically-controlled reactions.
-An example below demonstrate this for a simple mineral dissolution modelling, in which calcite reacts with a 1 molal |HCl|-brine at temperature 298.15 K and pressure 1 MPa
+An example below demonstrate this for a simple mineral dissolution modelling, in which calcite reacts with a 1 molal |HCl|-brine at temperature 298.15 K and pressure 1 MPa:

 .. literalinclude:: ../../../../demos/python/demo-kineticpath-calcite-hcl.py
     :start-at: Step

-Below, you find next a step-by-step explanation of the above script.
+Below, you find a step-by-step explanation of the above script.

 Importing python packages
 -------------------------